telefonicaid/fiware-orion/doc/manuals/devel/flowsIndex.md

 * [PP-03: Parsing a NGSIv2 payload](jsonParseV2.md#flow-pp-03)
 	* Continues from RQ-02

-Related with forwarding (FW prefix):
+Related to forwarding (FW prefix):

 * [FW-01: Forward an update to Context Providers](cprs.md#flow-fw-01)
 	* Continues in MB-01 or MB-02